Gameloft: Studios

-Gameloft operates 17 video game development studios worldwide.
 In July 2011, Glenn Watson, lead programmer of Gameloft's Auckland offshoot, stated that the company's management created a "constant sense of urgency" at its studio, having employees regularly work 12- to 14-hour days.
 A new studio in New Orleans was opened in August 2011, taking advantage of tax breaks granted by the government of Louisiana in July 2009 to establish 150 new jobs.

 On 29 January 2013, Gameloft's India studio in Hyderabad was closed midway through the workday, leaving 250 people unemployed.
-Between June and August 2015, Gameloft's Tokyo location made roughly 80 people, effectively being closed.
+Between June and August 2015, Gameloft's Tokyo location laid off roughly 80 people, effectively closing the studio.
 Additionally, on 8 July 2015, all operations at the company's New York City office were halted, and as many as 100 employees were laid off.
 Shortly after, in September 2015, Gameloft's Seattle studio was closed down and its 15 employees were let go.
 The studio was opened just a year prior to its closure.
 Seven studios were closed in total in 2015.
 Guillemot stated that these actions were taken to accommodate its "ambitious cost reduction program", instantiated after the company saw a net loss of €16.6 million in the fiscal year that ended on 30 June 2015.

 In January 2016, Gameloft opened a Nigerian marketing office for regional expansions, and shut down its Auckland studio, firing roughly 160 employees.
 At the time, Gameloft Auckland was New Zealand's largest video game studio.
 Gameloft's Valencia, Spain, location was shuttered in April 2016.
 In July 2017, Gameloft appointed John-Paul Burke as country manager for its subsidiaries in the United Kingdom and Ireland.
 Gameloft UK later closed in December 2019.
+Gameloft Budapest (founded 2012) was closed in March 2023.

+In 2022, Gameloft opened a studio near its headquarters in Paris (France), focusing on PC and console game.

+On 22 February 2024, Gameloft cut 38 jobs from its Lviv office in Ukraine and an unknown number of employees from its Toronto office.
+On 10 July 2024, the Cluj office was closed and its 136 employees were laid off.
+The same year, the Gameloft Montreal studio announce that it was recruiting for a future Dungeons & Dragons PC and console game.

 Services

-In October 2019, Gameloft announced a partnership with mobile operator Telecom Italia to open TIM I Love Games, a games subscription service for Android and iOS, exclusive to Italy and TIM Italy customers.
+In October 2019, Gameloft announced a partnership with mobile operator Gruppo TIM to open TIM I Love Games, a games subscription service for Android and iOS, exclusive to Italy and TIM customers.